Welcome to today's edition of the Rush 24-7 podcast.

 Who the hell did he tick off?

-That's sadly it's a legitimate question.
+That's sadly, it's a legitimate question.

 Speaking of this, I was reading Phil Mushnick today.

-He had a piece earlier this week on politics.
+Oh, speaking of Mushnick's sports columnist, the New York Post, he had a piece earlier this week on politics.

-And he says he's finally become convinced of media bias.
+He's an acknowledged Democrat, and he says he's finally become convinced of media bias.

-And his story was about David Plough, Obama's advisor, going all over the world making a hundred thousand dollars a speech from little countries that can't afford it.
+And his story was about David Plough, Obama's advisor, going all over the world, making $100,000 a speech from little countries that can't afford it, advising them on the ins and outs of the U.S. political process.

-Why what Why is the media not reported?
+Why is the media not reporting?

-I mean, there's a but nevertheless, he thinks it's a big story that the media isn't covering the fact that one of Obama's chief advisors is out making a hundred grand a speech from little countries that don't have the money to pay it in the first place for advice on how to get in the American political cronyism.
+Now, of all the things that are out there that would convince somebody in the media that his buddies are biased, I mean, there's a, but nevertheless, he thinks it's a big story that the media isn't covering the fact that one of Obama's chief advisors is out making $100,000 a speech from little countries that don't have the money to pay it in the first place for advice on how to get in the American political cronyism.

 And he's got a point.

-Sapp has uh filed for bankruptcy.
+Sapp has filed for bankruptcy.

 And he chronicles it.

-But he, in discussing this Warren Sapp business, is Warren Sapp filed for bankruptcy, he's got alimony and child payments and so forth, and when it listed his assets, Warren Sapp has 240 pairs of Air Jordans.
+But he, in discussing this Warren Sapp business, is Warren Sapp filed for bankruptcy.

-And I'm thinking, what do you what do you need 240 pairs of Air Jordans for?
+And I'm thinking, what do you, what do you need 240 pairs of Air Jordans for?

-And I, well, I you know, I collect stuff.
+And I, well, I collect stuff.

-So maybe it's a maybe it's a collection.
+So maybe it's a collection.

-I mean, just a little this little side note.
+Anyway, just a little side note.

-Including uh including all the money.
+That's their objective, including all the money.

 A random act of journalism.